Is MCP safe? The security risks AI assistants don't mention

 Has anyone actually been hacked through MCP?

-No public breach has been attributed to an MCP tool-poisoning attack as of July 2026, but the research showing 80–100% attack success rates is recent.
+No public breach has been attributed to an MCP tool-poisoning attack as of August 2026.
+The August 2026 GhostSplice disclosure is a controlled proof of concept run against isolated projects seeded with fake credentials, not a reported intrusion.
 The vulnerability class is established; the incidents usually lag the research by months.

 Does Anthropic vet MCP servers?